Zygodon/SBM/Meadows-surveys-latent-communities.md

 # 1. Introduction
 The River Ouse Project has accumulated plant survey results from over 150 meadows (http://www.sussex.ac.uk/riverouse/).
 There is a need to summarise the data, visually if possible, to reveal any community structures present.
-A graph theoretical approach (Stochastic Block Model,SBM) identifies community structures in the data, but this does not necessarily mean that they are expressed in the field.
+A graph theoretical approach (Stochastic Block Model,SBM^[1]) identifies community structures in the data, but this does not necessarily mean that they are expressed in the field.
 The term "latent communities" is intended to cover this situation.
 Latent communities may be more or less expressed at any site; what follows is a description of the latent communities in the data, and an analysis of their expression by survey site.

 <div class = "row">
 <div class = "column">